 The Children’s Tumor Foundation is the leading nongovernmental funding source of NF research in the world.
 Through the implementation of the Foundation’s research awards, progress is being made on all fronts and for all types of NF.
 The Foundation’s Research Awards Program funds investigator-initiated awards to support NF research.
-The program is comprised of three award mechanisms: the Young Investigator Award (YIA), which funds basic science, the Drug Discovery Initiative (DDI), which funds translational science (the development of new screening models and compound screens), and the Clinical Research Award (CRA), which funds small-scale clinical trials and clinical trial adjunct studies.
+The program is comprised of four award mechanisms: the Young Investigator Award (YIA), which funds basic science; the Drug Discovery Initiative (DDI), which funds translational science (the development of new screening models and compound screens); the Drug Discovery Initiative Registered Reports (DDI-RR), which funds translational science while placing an emphasis on transparency and the peer review process; and the Clinical Research Award (CRA), which funds small-scale clinical trials and clinical trial adjunct studies.

 For more information, contact email@example.com.

 The Children’s Tumor Foundation and the scientific journal PLOS ONE are collaborating on a new funding program in the area of neurofibromatosis (NF) research.
 The new initiative, called the Drug Discovery Initiative Registered Report (DDIRR) 2017 Awards, is a funder-publisher partnership that integrates the Registered Reports model in the grant application process.
 This model will allow for more rigorous, reproducible and transparent science, guaranteeing its awardees with an in-principle acceptance (IPA) to publication in the journal PLOS ONE, regardless of study outcome.
 This new award serves as a pilot, and evolves from the Foundation’s classic Drug Discovery Initiative Award program.